 The Skopelos Foundation for the Arts was established as a non-profit organization in 1999 by the Founder, Gloria Carr.
 For years, it was her vision to create a studio for artists.
 She wasn’t sure where it would be set up until 1996 when she visited the island of Skopelos.

 Skopelos is a unique island with the contrast of light and color.
 It is the greenest island located in the Northern Sporades.
-The locals add to the extraordinary flavor of the island.
-The Foundation is set up to offer artist’s residencies from March through December.
-The Foundation requires a minimum of a two week stay and all applications are approved by the Board of Directors.
+The locals add to the extraordinary flavor of the island and this is where Gloria Carr decided to create a studio.

-In 2000, a traditional Greek kiln was built on the Foundation property, so that people could experience ceramics the way the Greeks had done it for centuries.
 The ceramics area is open raw space with a gorgeous view of the neighboring island, Alonnisos.
-There is an electric kiln and wheel on site and a wood-burning kiln.
-The Foundation is affiliated with Nikos Rodios, who is a world renowned potter.
-He is known for his patented firing technique that creates a beautiful onyx which he applies to his work modeled after ancient utilitarian pieces.
+There are two electric kilns, two wheels on site, and a wood-burning kiln.
+The Foundation is affiliated with Nikos Rodios, who is a world-renowned potter and known for his patented firing technique that creates a beautiful onyx that he applies to his work modeled after ancient utilitarian pieces.

 The printmaking facilities overlook the Aegean Sea, with lots of windows so that the artists always see the light and the constantly changing colors of the water.
-The studio has state-of-the-art equipment so it can accommodate beginners to the most advanced.
+The studio has equipment so it can accommodate the beginner to the most advanced.

 Skopelos is a place that takes the imagination beyond what one thinks is possible if you allow it.
 It is for the flexible adventurer that wants to create and be engulfed by the Greek culture.
-If you want to have an experience you will never forget come work on your own or with other artists at the Skopelos Greek island artist residencies.
+If you want to have an experience you will never forget, come work on your own or in one of the workshops.